101 Best Things to Do on Oʻahu, Hawaiʻi

 59. Island Brew Coffeehouse

-For that matter, I’ve gone into most of the restaurants on this list just after hiking because, well, it’s Hawaiʻi, not Miami.
+For that matter, I’ve eaten at most of the restaurants on this list just after hiking—because it’s Hawaiʻi, not Miami.

 Yelp: Island Brew Coffeehouse